OSGeo/OSGeoLive-doc/de/standards/standards.rst

 ..
-GeoSpatial Standards documentation master file, created by sphinx-quickstart on Mon Jul 19 08:52:52 2010.
+Geospatial Standards documentation master file, created by sphinx-quickstart on Mon Jul 19 08:52:52 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Standards des Open GeoSpatial Consortiums
+Standards des Open Geospatial Consortiums
 ================================================================================

 Einführung